 For seven years, Natalia Delgado was a member of the five-person executive team of Huron Consulting Group Inc. (“Huron”), preparing the company for its initial public offering listing on NASDAQ, participating in day-to-day business operations, charting business growth, investor relations and public disclosure.
 In this capacity, Ms. Delgado oversaw the legal aspects of the public offering, subsequent capital raises, earnings calls, securities disclosure filings and press releases.
 Her duties included developing strategies for managing and safeguarding the data of the company and its clients, the company’s servers and back up data systems, employee private information, as well as dealing with data breaches.

-In her role a chief legal officer of Huron, Ms. Delgado created the legal and corporate governance structures necessary for the business to operate as a public company and to expand nationally and internationally, from a handful of venues to over 15 offices offering services in numerous countries.
-Moreover, Ms. Delgado acted as the principal compliance officer for the company’s expanding range of consulting offerings.
-The company grew to provide services to a variety of industries subject to diverse regulatory frameworks and to challenging political and economic environments across the globe, in Asia, Europe and the Middle East.
-Ms. Delgado led the company’s 20-person working group that developed and implemented a Foreign Corrupt Practices (FCPA) prevention program, including the development of internal controls and procedures, both financial and legal, employee training and risk monitoring.
+In her role a chief legal officer of Huron, Ms. Delgado created the legal and corporate governance structures necessary for the business to operate as a public company and to expand nationally and internationally, starting from a handful of venues and growing to over 15 offices offering consulting services in numerous countries.
+Moreover, Ms. Delgado acted as the principal compliance officer for the company’s expanding range of consulting offerings, interfacing with federal and state regulatory agencies.
+The company grew to provide services to a variety of industries subject to diverse regulatory frameworks and challenging political and economic environments across the globe, in Asia, Europe and the Middle East.
+Among other activities, Ms. Delgado led the company’s 20-person working group that developed and implemented a Foreign Corrupt Practices (FCPA) prevention program, including the development of internal controls and procedures, both financial and legal, employee training and risk monitoring.

 Ms. Delgado graduated from the University of Michigan Law School and Oberlin College.
+She was born in Cuba and now lives in New York with her family.
 She is fluent in Spanish and has a working knowledge of French and Portuguese.